 Dental Problems Associated With Sleep Apnea

-You may be asking yourself, “other than bruxism can sleep apnea cause dental problems?”
+You may be asking yourself, “other than bruxism, can sleep apnea cause dental problems?”
 Absolutely.
-In fact, certain dental issues detected by a dental professional can lead them to recommend you talking to your doctor about your sleep.
+In fact, a dental professional may even recommend that you talk to your doctor about your sleep based on certain conditions that they might observe in your mouth.

 Signs of sleep apnea can often appear when you visit your dentist.
 When you sleep with undiagnosed sleep apnea, your body is in a constant battle with itself to take full, deep breaths.
 In this struggle for air, your jaw may wriggle back and forth, causing the grinding of your teeth.
 When a dentist notices sections of your teeth have degraded, they will likely ask you about your sleep.